 The Treads Are Worn Down

-You'll also want to avoid wearing shoes with worn down treads.
+You'll also want to avoid wearing shoes with worn-down treads.
 How can you tell if they're worn down?
 Turn over your shoes and check them.
 If they look worn out or they are wearing unevenly in comparison to a new pair of shoes, then it's time to replace them.
-Worn out shoes will not provide the support you need even if they did initially.
+Worn-out shoes will not provide the support you need even if they did initially.

 Your Shoes Are Squeezing Your Toes

 Although it's very fashionable to wear pointy shoes they can cause several foot problems.
-If you have already have bunions pointy, tight shoes will only make them worse.
+If you already have bunions pointy, tight shoes will only make them worse.
 In addition, you can develop a painful condition called Morton's Neuroma as a result of wearing shoes that are too tight and narrow.

 Your Toenails Are Hurting You

-Along with wearing shoes that are too small and narrow, another sign that you need a new pair of shoes are painful toenails.
+Along with wearing shoes that are too small and narrow, another sign that you need a new pair of shoes is painful toenails.
 Your toenails should never hurt in a pair of shoes.
 Wearing shoes that are too short can cause two big problems for your toes: ingrown toenails and toenail fungus.
-Wearing shoes that fit are important to avoid both of these painful and unsightly problems.
+Wearing shoes that fit is important to avoid both of these painful and unsightly problems.